oils-for-unix/oils/doc/variables.md

 This is so you don't have to worry about `var` being redefined by `source`.
 In contrast, a `const` can't be redefined because it can't be mutated.

-You can put mutable globals in a dictionary if you like:
+Putting mutable globals in a dictionary will prevent them from being redefined:

     const G = {
       mystate = 0
     }

     proc p {
-      setglobal G.mystate = 1
+      setglobal G->mystate = 1
     }

 ### `proc` Scope Has Static Checks